Mixxky/BackdoorProject/README.md

-# Backdoor Upgrade - Remote Administration Tool
+#BackdoorProject - Remote Administration Tool

 This project is a sophisticated remote administration tool (RAT) developed in Python.
 It consists of a client (`bd.py`) and a server (`server.py`) with a graphical user interface (GUI) built using Tkinter.
 This tool is intended for educational purposes in the field of ethical hacking and cybersecurity.